ElliotRedhead/NHL-TeamVersus/README.md

 * NHL fans that want to compare team statistics.

 #### This project is the best way to deliver the content because:
-* It is interactive, with the aim of delivering the statistics in an animated way.
+* It is interactive, with the aim of delivering the statistics in a fun, animated way.
-*
+* It is fully-responsive, enabling use across a range of resolutions.
-*
+* The layout is intuitive, detailed instructions would not be required for the average user to access and use the site.
 *

 ## User Stories (How are these fulfilled?)